react-z/react-search/README.md

 ## Styles

 react-search can be used with your own custom styles.
-A minimal [search.css](https://github.com/StevenIseki/react-search/blob/master/example/public/search.css) style sheet is in the example as a guide.
+A minimal search.css style sheet is included in the example as a guide.
 The styles follow [BEM](https://en.bem.info/method/) naming conventions.

 ## Development
     npm install